cs100/template-lab-02-git-flow/README.md

 > Author(s): Andrew Lvovsky ([@borninla](https://github.com/borninla)), Brian Crites ([@brrcrites](https://github.com/brrcrites)), and Mike Izbicki ([@mikeizbicki](https://github.com/mikeizbicki))

+# Part 1: Git

 In this lab we will continue our discussion of Git as a means of version control and how it, in combination with GitHub, can be used to efficiently collaborate with other developers.
+By the end of this section you should be familiar with

+* how to create new branches
+* how to switch between branches
+* how to check your branch status
+* how to view Git commit logs
+* how to merge two branches together
+* how to fix conflicts between branches
+* important Git terminology

 > Note: Just like with previous labs, make sure to clone this repository to `hammer` before continuing.